-Measuring Attribution: a practical framework to select appropriate attribution methods.
-This includes four sub-cases:
+Measuring Attribution: a practical framework to select appropriate attribution methods, 2015.
+This document includes four case studies:

 Capturing Wider Changes in the Market or System

-- Achieving changes in markets: The MDF Framework for Defining and Populating Pathways for Systemic Change, 2015.
-This strategic guidance explains how MDF thinks about influencing market systems, using six key parameters: autonomy, sustainability, resilience, inclusiveness, scale, and women’s economic empowerment.
+- Achieving changes in markets: The MDF Framework for Defining and Populating Pathways for Systemic Change, DCED, 2015.
+This guidance illustrates how MDF thinks about influencing market systems, using six parameters: autonomy, sustainability, resilience, inclusiveness, scale, and women’s economic empowerment.

-- Measuring Systemic Change – the case of GEMS1 in Nigeria, 2015.
-This case study explains how GEMS1 define and measure wider changes in the market system due to their interventions.
+- Measuring Systemic Change – the case of GEMS 1 in Nigeria, DCED, 2015.
+This case study explains how GEMS 1 define and measure system-wide change arising from their interventions.

 - Making sense of ‘Messiness’: Monitoring and measuring change in market systems.
-The case of Samarth-NMDP Nepal, 2014.
-This case study, produced by Samarth-NMDP and the Springfield Centre, describes the tools and processes that a DFID-funded prog ramme in Nepal, Samarth-NMDP, uses to help deal with market system ‘messiness’, building on existing good practice in monitoring and results measurement from the DCED Standard.
+The case of Samarth-NMDP Nepal, Samarth-NMDP/ Springfield Centre, 2014.
+This case study describes the tools and processes that a DFID-funded programme in Nepal, Samarth-NMDP, uses to help deal with market system ‘messiness’, building on existing good practice in monitoring and results measurement from the DCED Standard.

 - How to manage adaptively in value chain development projects, ILO 2021